ArafathC/mean_copy/instructions/branch2.md

   	});
 ```

 Go ahead and test the code.
+Make sure you have saved all files before hitting the run button.
 You should see a page that contains a single form element, with your placeholder text.
-(Note: turn off pop-up blocking in your brower)
+(Note: turn off pop-up blocking in your browser)

 ![](http://i67.tinypic.com/idy5pe.jpg)